Compound Interest Calculator

 How to calculate compound interest

-To calculate compound interest, you can use the formula mentioned earlier.
-Replace the known values in the formula and calculate the total amount (A).
+To calculate compound interest, replace the known values in the formula and calculate the final amount (A).

 Be sure to use the correct units for time and interest rate, ensuring both follow the same basis (for example, years and years, or months and months).